jeroenhe/node-red-contrib-openhab3/README.md

 ## Description

-Nodes facilitating the automation of [OpenHAB](https://www.openhab.org) items with Node-RED.
+Nodes facilitating the automation of [openHAB](https://www.openhab.org) items with Node-RED.
 This is a fork from Peter De Mangelaere [node-red-contrib-openhab2 package](https://flows.nodered.org/node/node-red-contrib-openhab2) with additions and changes I find useful.
 This plugin is useful if you want to add rules using the power of Node-RED, instead of the OpenHAB built-in rules.
+The plugin provides you with nodes in Node-RED that can (when explicitly called via an input message) get and update the state of Items and Groups defined in openHAB.
+It also provides an openhab2-in2 node that will immediately output message(s) when the relevant Item or Group state is updated or changed.

 ## Installation